 Our next stop was a hole-in-the-wall on posh Brouwersgracht, where Amsterdam’s connection with Surinamese/Indonesian cuisine revealed itself.
 At Henk van de Weerd and Juliet Chang’s tiny Swieti Sranang, we sampled savory Bakabana and Bakje Pom served with peanut sauce, all made by Chef Juliet, who was born in Indonesia and raised in Suriname.

 An Homage to Meat

 Next up was Slagerij Louman, a local institution since 1890.
 Named after the family that started the business and still runs it today, the deli is known for top-quality meat and sausages made at Louman’s own sausage factory by the North Sea.
 While admiring displays of meat, sausages, salads and meatballs, we tried ossenworst—sausage made with prime, raw beef that’s something of an acquired taste.

 It was time for something fishy at Meer dan Vis, known locally as the Jordaan’s best fish shop.
-Owned by a Dutchie and an American, Michel Witte and Donald Hitchings, the place offers premium herring purchased from small Dutch boats rather than industrial fishing boats, ensuring the freshest fish farmed by the highest standards for sustainability.
+Owned by a Dutchie and an American, Michel Witte and Donald Hitchings, the place offers premium herring purchased from small Dutch boats rather than industrial fishing boats, ensuring the freshest fish farmed by the highest sustainability standards.